lucastinter07-glitch/uartproject/README.md

 end-to-end in simulation with **GHDL** and **GTKWave**.
-Implements full-duplex 8N1 framing at 9600 baud on a 50 MHz clock, with 16× oversampling, a clock-domain-crossing input synchronizer, glitch rejection, and framing-error detection — all proven by a self-checking testbench suite.
+Implements full-duplex 8N1 framing at 9600 baud on a 50 MHz clock, with 16× oversampling, a clock-domain-crossing input synchronizer, glitch rejection, and framing-error detection.
+All features proven by a self-checking testbench suite.

-> Status: core build complete.
-All four RTL modules implemented and verified
-> (milestones M1–M4).
-FPGA hardware bring-up is in progress.

 ---